Russia slows down Twitter, part of social media clampdown

 The action against Twitter comes as the authorities have criticized social media platforms that have been used to bring tens of thousands of people into the streets across Russia this year to demand the release of jailed Russian opposition leader Alexei Navalny.
 The wave of demonstrations served as a major challenge to the Kremlin.

-Kremlin spokesman Dmitry Peskov said Wednesday that the government has “no desire to block anything,” but added that it was necessary to enforce compliance with the law.
+President Vladimir Putin's spokesman Dmitry Peskov said Wednesday the government has “no desire to block anything,” but added that it was necessary to enforce compliance with the law.

-The move against Twitter is part of continuous efforts by the government to tighten control over social platforms.
+The move against Twitter is part of continuous efforts by the government to tighten control of social media.

 In 2014, the authorities adopted a law requiring online services to store the personal data of Russian users on servers in Russia and have since tried to make Facebook and Twitter to comply with it.
 Both companies have been repeatedly fined, first small amounts of around $50 and last year the equivalent of $63,000 each, for not complying.